toyeiei/datasciencecoursera/getting_and_cleaning_data/README.md

 Note - First, I merged datasets (train, test, subject) and labelled them before extracting target columns with regular expressions.

+## Software

+R version 3.5.2 and RStudio version 1.1.456

+## Package Installation

+Two main packages I used for this assignment - dplyr and stringr.
+Both are very powerful for data & string manipulation.

+## Final Result

 The final result (csv file) was also uploaded on this repo.
 You can check it here https://github.com/toyeiei/datasciencecoursera/blob/master/getting_and_cleaning_data/result.csv.